kalpanasingh/rat-tools/ratzdab/README.md

 libzfile: ZDAB File I/O
 -----------------------
-`zdab_file.hpp` provides a class `file` to simplify reading ZDAB files.
+`zdab_file.hpp` provides a class `zdabfile` to simplify reading ZDAB files.

 It is constructed with a filename, and provides one method -- `next()`.
 This returns the next record in the file as a ROOT `TObject*`.

 If an unknown record type is encountered, a `unknown_record_error` will be thrown.

-If there is a problem reading the ZDAB file, `file` throws a `zdab_file_read_error`.
+If there is a problem reading the ZDAB file, `zdabfile` throws a `zdab_file_read_error`.

 libzdispatch: ZDAB Dispatcher I/O
 ---------------------------------
 `zdab_dispatch.hpp` provides a class `dispatch` to provide access to a dispatcher stream.

 It is constructed with a hostname and, optionally, a subscription string describing which types of records should be received.
 The default subscription is `"w RAWDATA w RECHDR"`.
-As in `file`, the `next()` method returns the next record in the stream as a ROOT `TObject*`.
+As in `zdabfile`, the `next()` method returns the next record in the stream as a ROOT `TObject*`.

 `dispatch::next` takes an optional boolean argument, `block`.
 If `block` is true (the default), `next` will wait until data is received until returning.
 If false, it will return immediately, `NULL` if no data is available.